newpatiente2e/docs/docs/25-form-recognizer-studio/25-upload-training-data.md

 This topic describes how to upload your training data to the Form Recognizer Studio.

-This Hands on Lab includes a *New Patient Registration Form* and matching label data that you need to upload to an Azure storage container.
+This tutorial includes a *New Patient Registration Form* and matching label data that you need to upload to an Azure storage container.

-The label data describes the location of the fields on the forms and was created for the lab using Form recognizer Studio.
+The label data describes the location of the fields on the forms and was created for the tutorial using Form recognizer Studio.
 The label data is in a JSON file that is named the same as the form file.
 For example, the label data for the form named `form1.pdf` is in the file named `form1.pdf.json`.
 The label data is in the same folder as the form files.

 ## Create a storage container